thenbrent/chosen-for-wordpress/readme.txt

 [Chosen](http://harvesthq.github.com/chosen/) makes long, unwieldy select boxes much more user-friendly.

 This plugin applies Chosen to any select box in your post and page content.
-It only loads the Javascript if a post in question includes a select box or the form shortcode of a supported plugin.
+The relevant Javascript & CSS files are only loaded if the post in question includes a select box or a `[contact-form]` shortcode.

-The [Grunion Contact Form](http://wordpress.org/extend/plugins/grunion-contact-form/) & [Contact Form 7](http://wordpress.org/extend/plugins/grunion-contact-form/) plugins are both supported.
+The [Grunion Contact Form](http://wordpress.org/extend/plugins/grunion-contact-form/) & [Contact Form 7](http://wordpress.org/extend/plugins/grunion-contact-form/) plugins both use a the `[contact-form]` shortcode.

-If you want need to force the Chosen script & styles to load on a page, simply include `[chosen]` within the page.
+If you need to force the Chosen script & styles to load on a page, simply include `[chosen]` within the page.

 == Installation ==